 1. The love bombing is itself a false construction designed to manipulate us.

 Although narcissists may actually believe they love you and may engage in acts and show emotions that look like love, their motivations are much different than those of the rest of us.

 Narcissists and psychopaths do not want the same things out of relationships that the rest of us do.
 When we enter into relationships with them, we assume we are entering a relationship based on a foundation of trust, honesty, and respect in which we are valued for our individual selves and in which our needs and desires are important.

-Narcissists, however, are extracting from the people they are close to the “supply” needed to maintain their positive view of themselves.
+Narcissists, however, are extracting from the people they are close to the narcissistic supply needed to maintain their positive view of themselves.
 They will do whatever is necessary to get it.

-This can include excessively flattering you, pretending to be interested in the same things that you are, mirroring your thoughts and emotions and even physical actions, lying about their pasts or their future intentions, and dominating your time and attention.
+This narcissistic behavior can include excessively flattering you, pretending to be interested in the same things that you are, mirroring your emotions and actions, lying about their pasts or their future intentions, and dominating your time and attention.

 “The main difference between jerks and abusers is the idealize and grooming phase,” Jackson MacKenzie writes in Psychopath Free.
 “Most of us have no problem spotting nasty people– we avoid them.
 But psychopaths present themselves as your mirror image.
 A soul mate.
 They quickly declare that no one has ever made them so happy in their life– they compare you to past exes, holding you high above everyone else.
 They sniff out your vulnerabilities, insecurities, and dreams.
 And based on their findings, they transform their entire personalities to become your perfect match.”

 Narcissists have learned that when they spin this web around their partners early, their partners drop their guard and make themselves vulnerable.

 While we believe that we have found someone who accepts and loves us for who we are, someone who wants the best for us, they have learned how to manipulate our emotions to draw us closer so that we will provide them with the validation to their egos.